CityCamp/citycamp-website-template/README.md

 1. run `jekyll serve` to start a web server at http://localhost:4000
 1. 🔨 and 🚢

-### Deploy the template to GitHub Pages using GitHub Actions
+## Deploy the template to GitHub Pages using GitHub Actions

 1. fork the https://github.com/CityCamp/citycamp-website-template repository
 1. update configs in `_config.yml`
 1. Set the GitHub repo - `Settings > Pages` and set the "Source" to "GitHub Actions"

+## Help

-If you'd like some help, get in touch at https://citycamp.com/help.
+If you'd like help, get in touch at https://citycamp.com/help.